-The window will display up to three files (if you have done three backups or more).
+The window will display up to three files with time and date stamps (if you have done three backups or more).
 These are always the last three backups, with Ascend.000 being the most recent and Ascend.002 the oldest.